risahyusuf/travel-website/README.md

 - Primary accent colour #13B0A8 (teal)
 - Background: White and soft gray shades
 -Responsive design
-- Ensures an optimised experience for desktop users
+- Ensures an optimised experience for mobile users
 - Layout adapts seamlessly for varying screen resolutions

 ## How to run